ilmimris/wilayah-indonesia/README.md

 | `make clean` | Clean build artifacts |
 | `make deps` | Install dependencies |
 | `make help` | Show help message |

+## Acknowledgements

+We would like to express our gratitude to [cahyadsn](https://github.com/cahyadsn) for contributing the Indonesian administrative regions data that powers this API.
+The data is sourced from the [wilayah](https://github.com/cahyadsn/wilayah) repository, which provides comprehensive and up-to-date information about Indonesian provinces, cities, districts, and subdistricts.

 ## Project Structure